minicp/website/source/learning_minicp/part_3.rst

 Note that each branch procedure must be wrapped inside a closure that catches any `InconsistencyException` thrown.
-If such an exception is caught, then the number of failures is to be increased, the failure is to be notified, and no sub-branches of the corresponding branch is to be expanded.
+If such an exception is caught, then the number of failures is to be increased, the failure is to be notified, and no sub-branches of the corresponding branch are to be expanded.

 Check that your implementation passes the tests `DFSearchTest.java <https://github.com/minicp/minicp/blob/master/src/test/java/minicp/search/DFSearchTest.java>`_.